-If you struggling with getting proper fitted boots you can also look for an advice in Snowboarding Forum.
+If you’re struggling with getting properly fitted boots, you can also look for advice in Snowboarding Forum.

-Similarly to snowboards, bindings are categorized according to their intended use to all-mountain, freestyle and freeride categories.
-Freestyle bindings are typically softer and freeride stiffer, with all-mountain category in between them.
+Similarly to snowboards, we can categorize bindings according to their intended use in all-mountain, freestyle, and freeride categories.
+Freestyle bindings are typically softer and freeride stiffer, with the all-mountain category in between them.

-Because snowboarding bindings translates movements from your boots to snowboard, they need to fit your boots well.
-The bindings are sold in different sizes (typically S/M, L/XL).
-Check the manufacturer sizing chart for the proper binding size for your boots.
+Because snowboarding bindings translate movements from your boots to snowboard, they must fit your boots well.
+You can find bindings in different sizes (typically S/M, L/XL).
+Check the manufacturer’s sizing chart for your boots’ binding size.

 Note: If you are buying Burton binding, be aware not to buy the EST version if you don’t have a snowboard with the EST channel

 The latest development in bindings technology is Burton’s Step On, which removes the necessity of strapping in and off the bindings.

 customize binding, so it fits your boot well (length of straps, etc.)